 Step 4: Review

 Reviews help us to improve our thinking in key areas of our life and work.
 If we have done steps 1-3 properly, the daily reviews should only take a few seconds each.
-The weekly reviews involve going through all 5 stages of the workflow management to clear our head-space again, while the occasional big-picture reviews (see step 5) give us clarity on the larger outcomes and long-term goals, visions and purpose that drive our decisions and actions.
+The weekly reviews involve going through all 5 stages of the workflow management to clear our head-space again, ensuring no incomplete tasks remain unaddressed.
+This process helps us stay focused and organized.
+Additionally, the occasional big-picture reviews give us clarity on the larger outcomes and long-term goals, visions and purpose that drive our decisions and actions.
+A regular reviews of the key elements of our projects ensures we stay aligned with our goals and continue moving forward with intention.

 Step 5: Do

-When we have clarity of mind, we can make good decisions intuitively and confidently.
+When we have clarity of mind, we increase our positive energy, which then leads to being able to make good decisions intuitively and confidently.
 It is equally important to decide what to do as it is what not to do.
 Allen provides 3 decision frameworks to help us in moment-to-moment, day-to-day and strategic decisions.

 More from Getting Things Done